sjbmarek/Hangman-Game/README.md

 A yoga themed version of the classic game.

 This app features Javascript: logic, looping, and array methods.
-Bootstrap styling features include collapsable navbar and a sticky footer - regardless of the content height.
+Bootstrap styling features include collapsible navbar and a sticky footer - regardless of the content height.

 Favicon added.